OrangeHatOS/index/README.md

                                     <ul>
                                         <li>
                                             <h4 style='color:orange'><a class="orange" href="https://github.com/MrVeink/orange-hat-linux">Orange Hat GitHub Page</a></h4>
-                                            <p style='color:orange'>This is where Orange Hat will be released and distrubuted.</p>
+                                            <p style='color:orange'>This is where Orange Hat will be released and distrubuted.
+The link may change in the future.</p>
                                         </li>
                                     </ul>
                                 </div>